feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 It's also OK to use frameworks, if you understand how they work.

+The point is, choose something to learn, and go deep.

 ## Try to really understand the problem

 It's kind of common to have a situation in which a problem occurs, and someone